howallworks/theoryofeverything/docs/theoryofeverything.en.md

 The periodicity of processes in arbitrary clocks (objects), including atomic or light ones, depends on the speed of movement of the clock relative to the ImFR.
 When the movement speed of the clock is higher, then more time is spent on the period of electromagnetic radiation (for example, the caesium-133 atom) or the full period of the light clock.

-In the extreme case, with the movoment speed of the clock tending to the speed of light, the period of electromagnetic radiation tends to infinity (see [[index.en#Effect time dilation of a moving clock compared to a rest one in ImFR|Effect time dilation of a moving clock compared to a rest one in ImFR]]).
+In the extreme case, with the movoment speed of the clock tending to the speed of light, the period of electromagnetic radiation tends to infinity (see [[theoryofeverything.en#Effect time dilation of a moving clock compared to a rest one in ImFR|Effect time dilation of a moving clock compared to a rest one in ImFR]]).

 As a result, with an increase in the speed of the object, not time slows down/dilates, but the time of the period of processes in the object increases (for example, the period of electromagnetic radiation).